 Why should you get involved with a sorority in the first place?
 To make your college experience the best it can possibly be!
-Undergraduate life isn't just about studying and taking exams; it's about making lifelong friends and self-improvement.
+Undergraduate life isn't just about studying and taking exams (although that's important); it's about making lifelong friends and self-improvement.

 Every sorority has a GPA requirement.
-You need to have a certain GPA to become an initiated sister and get put on probation if your GPA falls.
+You need to have a certain GPA to become an initiated sister, and if your GPA falls, you'll be put on probation.
 This helps each woman remember to put her academics first, and her chapter responsibilities and social life second.

-They will serve on executive boards, be active members, and share a deep passion for the things you care about, too.
+Your sisters will serve on executive boards, be active members and share a deep passion for the things you care about, too.
 Such connections make it easier to discover everything your campus has to offer, from IMs to attending campus events to finding research opportunities and more.

 Preparing for Adulthood

-This is a group of women who will inspire you to be more confident, caring, hard-working, and more.
+This is a group of women who will inspire you to be more confident, caring, hard-working and more.
 They will challenge you to stand firm in your beliefs and encourage you to develop your talents.
-They will be there for you when you're down and stand by your side to celebrate you, too.
+They will be there for you when you're down and stand by your side to celebrate you.